ehsanrezaee/DotNetBackend/README.md

 - JWT Authentication
 - Secure JWT using Encryption (JWE)
 - Authentication in apigateway by identity
-- Use rabbitMq as message broker with eventBus
+- Use rabbitMq as message broker with CAP eventBus
 - Use redis bus
 - Use jaeger as log stream
 - Use hangfire for background tasks and cron jobs